oslabs-beta/Osiris/README.md

 ________

 **Build Page: Hierarchy & Download Code to Vue or React**:  Edit the hierarchy with simple arrow buttons.
 Choose to build your React page with/without State or Hooks.
 You can also build a Vue page with or without State.
-Download your page directly.
+Lastly, download your custom page directly to your computer!

 <img src="https://iili.io/d1XamG.gif" alt="buildpage2">